 - You get asked about your whereabouts on a given date and time.
 You reply that you were in Makati City around 11:00 pm about to go home from an event.

 - Then, you are asked if you know a certain person after being given a description.
 You reply you know the person and say that you two were never close because you never liked him.

 - You get asked why you never liked him.
 You reply that the person has never been nice to you and always embarrassed you in front of your friends.

 - You are then informed that the person died the night before.
 You get asked if you know anything about it.

 - Caught off guard, and realizing the negative things you said about the person, you don’t want the investigator to misunderstand you.
 To prove your innocence, with your most serious face and looking directly at the investigator without blinking, you quickly replied that you did not kill the person and that you would never stab the person.

-- With you reply, the investigator looks at you as well and in a serious manner, and then tells you that the rumors circulating in the news and social media that the victim as killed by a gunshot was not correct.
-That while there were gunshots, the victim was killed due to a stab wound and such information has been withheld to the public.
+- With your reply, the investigator looks at you as well and in a serious manner, and then tells you that the rumors circulating in the news and social media that the victim as killed by a gunshot was not correct.
+That while there were gunshots, the victim was killed due to a stab wound and such information has been withheld from the public.

 Just like that, from an ordinary person, you became a suspect:

 - Opportunity – you were in the same city when the murder happened.

 - Motive – you “never liked the person” because the person was “never nice to you” and has “always embarrassed you in front of your friends”.